legendreddragon/legendreddragon.github.io/lord/levels/level1.md

 |    10K | / | 10K    |      99 |           99 |
 {: .masterodds }

-## Equipment

-Level 1 is easily survivable with a Stick and a Coat.
-The only Forest Monster to be wary of is Bran the Warrior, who is dangerous if he gets the first strike.
-It can be advisable to use your Skills on him.

 ## Gold Winnings and Costs

 | Event               | $             |